Our website address is: https://wires-x.uk

 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 SSL is an industry standard and is used by millions of websites in the protection of their online transactions with their customers.

-Your information is very important, when registering with is site contact information, address and other personal information
+Your information is very important, when registering with this site contact information, address and other personal information

 IS NOT SHARED WITH ANYONE